luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/compilation.md

 ```
 Prettier will format one active file at once per request or during saving process according your vscode settings.

-A python script is also available in the repository, in directory tools: `format_sources.py`, this script can be used to format all files of the directories `config` and `src`, and all subdirectories at once.
+A python script is also available in the repository, in directory `tools`: `format_sources.py`, this script can be used to format all files of the directories `config` and `src`, and all subdirectories at once.

 ### When to do code formating?